TJBNS/fake100percent/README.md

 **Usage**

-1. Download and extract it
+1. Click 'Code' then 'Download Zip'

+2. Extract the downloaded .zip file

-2. Run Traymond.exe
+3. Run Traymond.exe

-3. Run 100percent.exe
+4. Run 100percent.exe

-4. Do Win+Shift+Z on the 100percent.exe
+5. Do Win+Shift+Z on the 100percent.exe

-5. Check system tray for icon if it isnt in bottom right
+6. Check system tray for icon if it isnt in bottom right

-6. Move real percentage into system tray
+7. Move real percentage into system tray